hyunwuklee0519/hyunwuklee0519.github.io/_projects/1_project.md

 This accelerator is specifically designed to support PAQ and CVNN operations, alongside a CVNN-aware scheduling scheme that optimizes performance and resource utilization.
 Our design achieves significant data compression and a performance increase, marking a step forward in the efficient implementation of CVNNs.

-For more details on our approach, techniques, and evaluation results, please refer to our publication: <a href= "https://dl.acm.org/doi/abs/10.1145/3613424.3614287">"Exploiting Inherent Properties of Complex Numbers for Accelerating Complex Valued Neural Networks".
+For more details on our approach, techniques, and evaluation results, please refer to our publication: <a href="https://dl.acm.org/doi/abs/10.1145/3613424.3614287">"Exploiting Inherent Properties of Complex Numbers for Accelerating Complex Valued Neural Networks."</a><br>
+We also have ongoing work on efficient CVNN acceleration, including quantization and hardware design, so if you are interested in our work, please feel free to contact me.